tobyweston/essential_acceptance_testing/manuscript/part2/design.md

-### Test 3 - ???
+### Test 3 - Portfolio's HTTP adapter test

-When the `Portfolio` component (adapter) receives a specific message (in terms of format, ie, json), we assert an expectation on the incoming port on the`Portfolio` component.
-We're verifying the transport layer (JSON/HTTP) into API (interface).
-We're stubbing out the real `Portfolio` component and setting an expectation instead.
+When the `Portfolio` HTTP adapter receives a specific message, we expect a specific interaction with the `Portfolio` component.
+We're verifying the transport layer (JSON/HTTP) is translated into our business API.

-Tests JSON turns into Java (API)
+For example, if the business API was a series of Java method calls, we could set the iteraction up as a expectation on a mock version of the business interface.
+The HTTP adapter might be a RESTful server which collaborates with this business interface directly (in which case we'd inject the mock).
+We're testing that a JSON over HTTP message turns into a Java message.